nuejs/nue/packages/nuejs.org/docs/tutorial.md

 ### Blog post content
 The same human-friendly approach applies to all your pages too, that are written with an [extended Markdown flavor](content.html) suitable for creating rich, interactive web content.
 There is no need for a React specialist to get your videos, responsive images, grids, and stacked layouts in place.

-Here we edit the content in VS code and watch Nue's [hot-reloading](hot-reloading.html) take action in split-screen mode:
+Here we edit the content in VS Code and watch Nue's [hot-reloading](hot-reloading.html) take action in split-screen mode:

 [image.bordered]
   small: /img/blog-content-editing.png